CharlieDigital/chrlschn/src/content/blog/2023/typescript-is-not-a-programming-language.md

 ![TS Req](/public/img/typescript/ts-req.png)

-Note the subtle change on **line 12**: we describe the function as requiring a parameter `req` that is shaped like the type `Req` but the function will happily accept an object of the interface `Req2` precisely because TypeScript is not a type system.
+Note the subtle change on **line 12**: we describe the function as requiring a parameter `req` that is shaped like the type `Req` but the function will happily accept an object of the interface `Req2` precisely because TypeScript is not a static type system.
 In a statically typed language like C#, *this will fail* because the *type metadata* does not match, even though the shapes match (we can still achieve this in statically typed languages like C# and Java by defining type contracts like an interface or abstract base class).

 With this in mind, then many of the other utility types and odd “*type gymnastics*” makes sense: they’re all simply ways of *describing shapes* -- often in the context of other, existing shapes.